-Course grades are determined by three factors: your scores on the exams, your demonstrated skill at using statistical analysis in a final project, and your scores on the homework assignments.
-The exams have a 50% weight, the project has a 30% weight, and homework gets 20%.
+Course grades are determined by four factors: your diagnostic test score, your scores on the exams, your demonstrated skill at using statistical analysis in a final project, and your scores on the homework assignments.
+The exams have a 45% weight, the project has a 30% weight, homework gets 15%, and the diagnostic test is 10%.
 There is no BS factor of effort or any other unobservable will-o-wisps - the weightings sum to 100.
 Your grade is determined entirely on observed performance.

-You have the option of forgoing the homework assignments and having your grade determined only by exams and project.
-This is unwise.
+You have the option of forgoing the homework assignments and having your grade determined only by test, exams and project.
+This is unwise but you have the choice.
 You must submit the online form to me early in the semester.

 Grades will be posted on the course page, so that you can check your progress and determine what grade you can expect to receive.
-In this public grade posting, you will be identified only by the last 4 digits of your ID number (if you wish to choose some other 4-digit identifier, email me).
+In this public grade posting, you will be identified only by the last 4 digits of your CUNYfirst ID number (if you wish to choose some other 4-digit identifier, email me).